The order subscription object and the allowed CRUD operations on the related resource endpoint

 Order subscriptions allow repeating a given source order according to a specified frequency: smaller is

-daily, larger is
+hourly, larger is

 To suspend or cancel an order subscription you can use the